Ernie Sabella

-Ernest Sabella (born September 19, 1949) is an American actor and comedian.
-He is best known for his role as Pumbaa from The Lion King franchise, voicing the character in all media except the 2019 film.
-Sabella's TV roles include Mr. Donald "Twinkie" Twinkacetti in Perfect Strangers (1986-1987), George Shipman in A Fine Romance, and Leon Carosi in Saved by the Bell (1991).
-His work in Broadway theatre includes starring roles in Guys and Dolls, Curtains, and Man of La Mancha.
+Ernest Sabella (born September 19, 1949) is an American actor.
+He is best known for his role as Pumbaa from The Lion King franchise, voicing the character in all media except the 2019 and 2024 films.
+Sabella's TV roles include Mr. Donald "Twinkie" Twinkacetti in Perfect Strangers (1986–1987), George Shipman in A Fine Romance, and Leon Carosi in Saved by the Bell (1991).
+His work in Broadway theatre includes starring roles in Guys and Dolls, Chicago, Curtains, and Man of La Mancha.

-Life and career
+Early life and education

 Born in Westchester County, New York, Sabella graduated from the University of Miami, where he studied at the Department of Theatre Arts and performed at the university's Jerry Herman Ring Theatre.

+Career

 His stage credits include The Robber Bridegroom (1976), Little Johnny Jones (1982), Guys and Dolls (1992) as Harry the Horse, A Funny Thing Happened on the Way to the Forum (1996), Chicago as Amos Hart (replacement), Man of La Mancha (2002, as Sancho Panza) and Sweet Charity (2005).

 Film credits include Quiz Show (1994) as the car salesman, In & Out (1997) as Aldo Hooper, Disney's The Lion King (1994) and multiple sequels and spin-offs as Pumbaa.
 He also has worked with Nathan Lane, who had voiced Timon, in Guys and Dolls, Mouse Hunt, The Producers (in a deleted scene) and A Funny Thing Happened on the Way to the Forum.
 In the latter production, Sabella portrayed Marcus Lycus while Lane played Pseudolus.
 Sabella also joined Lane for his Saturday Night Live monologue, where they sang "Hakuna Matata".